Karen Beauchemin: Career

-Before starting her PhD, Beauchemin spent several years in the feed industry as a Beef and Dairy Cattle Nutritionist for a large feed manufacturer, where she gained an appreciation of the practical aspects of ruminant nutrition.
+Before starting her PhD, Beauchemin spent several years in the feed industry as a beef and dairy cattle nutritionist for a large feed manufacturer.
 She began her research career as a scientist at Agriculture and Agri-Food Canada’s Lethbridge Research Centre in Alberta in 1988.

-She was quickly promoted throughout her career, eventually achieving the top level of research scientist (RES5) in 2005.
+She was promoted to RES5, the highest level in the federal research scientist classification, in 2005.
 She is also an adjunct professor at the University of Alberta, the University of Saskatchewan, Utah State University, and a former adjunct professor at the University of British Columbia.
-She often credits her many scientific achievements over the years to the contributions of many enthusiastic and talented technicians, students, and post-doctoral fellows, as well as to collaborations with other very capable scientists.

 In the early stages of her career, Beauchemin's research focused mainly on dairy cattle nutrition, but in later years her interests widened to include both beef and dairy cattle.

 She worked on various aspects of nutrition over the years and made many outstanding contributions to the dairy and beef industries in the area of rumen function and feed utilization.

 Beauchemin developed a broad based research program to improve feed utilization of cattle, with specific interests in the areas of rumen function and feed digestion, acidosis prevention, physically effective fiber, forage and grain utilization, and enteric methane mitigation.

 Beauchemin's research in the area of rumen function has led to guidelines that minimize ruminal acidosis in dairy cows and feedlot cattle, while maintaining high levels of animal production.

 She studied the dietary factors that contribute to subacute ruminal acidosis, as well as the role of physically effective fiber in stimulating rumen function and digestion.

 The results from these studies have contributed to dietary fiber recommendations for cattle.